hunter-meloche/ebay-scraper/README.md

 ## Example Usage
 This is an event-driven function.
 You can feed it test events within the Lamda function's UI or you can use EventBridge to schedule or have events programtically triggered.
 Below is an example event:

-Every hour, a search for an RTX 3080 under $500 is performed.
-Any new listings are stored in a PostgreSQL RDS database for future analysis.
+This example event will perform a search for an RTX 3080 under $500.
+Any new listings its found are stored in a PostgreSQL RDS database for future analysis.
 ```
 {
   "KEYWORDS": "RTX 3080",